TheAxZim/Whitesource-Scan-Action/README.md

 # Whitesource Scan Using Unified Agent

-A Github action which uses the Whitesource Unified Agent to scan a given repository.
+A GitHub action which uses the Whitesource Unified Agent to scan a given repository.
 This Action will auto-resolve dependencies, so no configuration file is required (unless specified).

 - This action offers a quick scan of a repository with minimal configuration.
     - **For more advanced use, please include a config file.
 (See usage below)**